 Procam, the UK’s largest broadcast hire facility, has donated £100,000 worth of HD equipment to the MAMA Youth Project.
 This means the young people will gain hands on experience of a range of broadcast technology to further their route to employment in the industry.

 Procam’s investment has provided the charity with HD cameras, lighting and sound equipment.
 The technology is key to providing under-privileged young people with a practical understanding of industry standard equipment and will give them a better chance of gaining employment in a competitive industry.
 Procam also delivers specialised training to MAMA Youth Project’s camera and sound trainees, as well as offering them a 13 weeks paid placement if they successfully complete the scheme.

-Endemol Shine Group, Hat Trick Productions and Fremantle Media all sponsor MYP trainees to train in TV production.
+Endemol Shine Group, Hat Trick Productions, Fremantle Media and Znak & Co all sponsor MYP trainees to train in TV production.
 The Indies also offer trainees work placements within their company once trainees have completed the scheme, coupled with one to one mentoring by their professionals.

 MYP has a contract with the Department of Working Pensions, which means unemployed young people in receipt on benefits can continue to receive support during their training with MAMA Youth Project.
 In most cases the DWP will also pay for trainees’ transport to and from the training.
 It has been an outstanding partnership that has allowed many young people the opportunity to train when they wouldn’t have had the financial means to do so otherwise.